-A couple years ago I got really into politics.
+A couple of years ago, I got really into politics.
 I was way too into it.
 I remember my wife asking me to stop ordering all these crazy ass books.
 We recently moved, and I’ve pulled out a box of all the books that I haven’t read.
 Jesus Christ!
 (Laughs.)
-I have sort of gone back to fiction.
+I have gone back to fiction.
 Now that I have children, I am more interested in the news than ever before.
 It’s nice to get back to fiction and to be able to write.
-It’s nice just to have a break from all the craziness.
+To have a break from all the craziness.
 It’s just overwhelming.

 The band has been framed into so many genres.
 Now, the consensus is “noise.”
 Referring to John Cage and his theories.
 Is silence the opposite of noise?

 I don’t know if everything is like yin and yang.
-I don’t think there has to be an opposite for everything.
-I think there’s something rhythmic everywhere, every time, and the basis of sound is silence.
+Don’t think there has to be an opposite for everything.
+There’s something rhythmic everywhere, every time, and the basis of sound is silence.
 It’s like a blank canvas that was supposed to be the opposite of the finished painting.
-It’s a sense of everything which is how we fill the spaces.
+It’s a sense of everything, which is how we fill the spaces.

-Are you more comfortable playing in front of your all-time fans or you don’t have a preference in that sense?
+Is Alexis Marshall more comfortable playing in front of your all-time fans, or you don’t have a preference in that sense?

 We get great reactions from people in metal festivals, for example.
 And if that’s a place you have to go to find people, that’s great.
 I mean, we’re not a metal band.
-We thrive in those places, but some people are open to going to see a band like us.
+We thrive in those places, but some people are open to seeing a band like us.
 We’ve managed to do that.
-We now find ourselves in a place where we can just play anywhere for anyone, and there’s something that resonates with people.
+We now find ourselves in a place where we can play anywhere for anyone, and there’s something that resonates with people.

 And how’s the reaction among your all-timers?

-We were recently called posers in Paris, which I think it’s really funny.
-I’ve always said that I just don’t want indifference.
+We were recently called posers in Paris, which I think it’s hilarious.
+I’ve always said that I don’t want indifference.
 If people are taking the time to really love us or really hate us, we’ve got a chance.
-We’ve always done a good job of either really offending people or really entertaining them.
+Certainly, we’ve always done a good job of either really offending people or really entertaining them.
 If we’re not having an impact on anybody present, we should find something else to do.

 That’s why you chose that title You Won’t Get What You Want?

 It was like a reminder to ourselves.
-We don’t need to put any pressure on our shoulders and carry any weight because we’ve never been interested in pleasing people.
-It was also a disclaimer to people that were expecting something from us.
+Above all, we don’t need to put any pressure on our shoulders and carry any weight because we’ve never been interested in pleasing people.
+In fact, it was a disclaimer to people that were expecting something from us.